oceanhackweek/oceanhackweek.github.io/ohw26/index.md

 <!-- **Application review will begin July 15.
 Decisions by July 21.** -->

-:::{admonition} Applications will open this month (May)!
+:::{admonition} Applications will open by May 15!
 :class: important

-We're planning to open applications by the end of May.
-Stay tuned and check back soon for updates!
+**We're planning to open applications by Friday May 15.** Stay tuned and check back then!

-Due to funding limitations for OHW, **this year we will likely charge a registration fee** to cover shortfalls in lodging and meals support.
-We're doing everything we can to keep costs low and provide opportunities for additional support to participants with the greatest need.
+Due to current funding limitations for OHW, **this year we may not be able to provide free-of-charge lodging and meals to participants.** We're doing everything we can to keep costs low and provide opportunities for additional support to participants with the greatest need.

 :::